Maximally reducible monodromy of bivariate hypergeometric systems: Notation, definitions and preliminaries

 Given the above data ($t_i, c_i, {\bf A}_i, U(s)$) that determines the coefficient of a hypergeometric series, it is straightforward to compute the rational functions $P_{i}(s)/Q_{i}(s+e_{i})$ using the $\Gamma$-function identity.
 The converse requires solving a system of difference equations which is only solvable under some compatibility conditions on $P_i,Q_i.$ A careful analysis of this system of difference equations has been performed in~\cite{Sadykov-SMZh}.

-We will call any function of the form~(\ref{oresatocoeff}) {\it the Ore-Sato coefficient of a hypergeometric series.} In this paper the Ore-Sato coefficient~(\ref{oresatocoeff}) plays the role of a primary object which generates everything else: the series, the system of differential equations, the algebraic hypersurface containing the singularities of its solutions, the amoeba of its defining polynomial, and, ultimately, the monodromy group of the hypergeometric system of differential equations.
+In this paper the Ore-Sato coefficient~(\ref{oresatocoeff}) plays the role of a primary object which generates everything else: the series, the system of differential equations, the algebraic hypersurface containing the singularities of its solutions, the amoeba of its defining polynomial, and, ultimately, the monodromy group of the hypergeometric system of differential equations.
 We will also assume that $m \geq n$ since otherwise the corresponding hypergeometric series~(\ref{series}) is just a linear combination of hypergeometric series in fewer variables (times arbitrary function in remaining variables that makes the system non-holonomic) and~$n$ can be reduced to meet the inequality.

 \begin{definition} {\rm {\it The Horn system of an Ore-Sato coefficient.} A (formal) Laurent series $\sum_{s\in\midZ^n}\varphi(s)x^s$ whose coefficient satisfies the relations $\varphi(s+e_j)/\varphi(s) = P_j(s)/Q_j(s+e_j)$ is a (formal) solution to the following system of partial differential equations of hypergeometric type